woocommerce/woocommerce/readme.txt

 * Feature - Ability to search in logs when the database logger is used.
 * Performance - Adjusted how permalinks are retrieved and saved to avoid switching locales on each page load.
 * Performance - Added cache when loading product variation attributes.
+* Fix - Fix wc_notice_count logic.
+* Fix - Correct bulk edit price formatting.
+* Fix - Ajax add-to-cart button shortcode fix for variations.
+* Tweak - Update billing if account form changes.
+* Tweak - Remove videos from help sections.
+* Tweak - Preserve seconds when saving order date.
+* Tweak - Allow quantities less than 1, but not 0, in admin.
+* Tweak - Post types with no archives should not show in breadcrumb.
+* Tweak - Only load session handler class on frontend not during cron.
 * Tweak - Moved the 'Store Notice" option into the customizer.
 * Tweak - Checkout Postcode / Zip validation error message was missing Billing / Shipping Identification.
 * Tweak - Added Iris color picker validation.